rickstaa/stable-learning-control/docs/spinningup/rl_intro3.rst

 .. admonition:: Proof

-    Recall that all probability distributions are *normalized*:
+    Recall that all probability distributions are *normalised*:

     .. math::